 Contributions can be emailed to the Editorial Board Chair Dr Alexandra Dellios: email@example.com.

 Special Issue: No. 44, 2022

 Theme/title: Migrant voices: Community collaboration and telling migration histories

-Special Issue Editors: Alexandria Dellios and Maria Savvidis
+Special Issue Editors: Alexandra Dellios and Maria Savvidis

-- Reports on specific projects, conferences or events – deadline TBC, limit 2000 words.
+- Reports on specific projects, conferences or events – deadline 1 April 2022, limit 2000 words.

-- Reviews of books and other publications – deadline TBC, limit 800 words.
+- Reviews of books and other publications – deadline 1 April 2022, limit 800 words.